pierrediedhiou/cybersecurity-journey/glossary.md

 - **Malvertising** — Malicious advertisements displayed on legitimate websites that redirect users to malicious pages or trigger drive-by downloads
+- **MITRE ATT&CK** — A globally accessible knowledge base of adversary tactics and techniques based on real-world observations
+- **MITRE** — A nonprofit organization that maintains the ATT&CK framework and other cybersecurity resources
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services